AdamInTheOculus/IMUGlove/README.md

 Currently designing and developing an interactive glove using various sensors.

 ## Equipment used:
-* Will update these with links to store website

 -  5x 2.2" flex sensors
 -  1x 6-axis IMU device (MPU-6050)